 Many Barbie collectors use Plastix, made by Locite, to repair neck and leg splits in vinyl.
 This is a two-part super-glue gel.
 Others use vinyl repair compound made for pools.

 Treating Green Ear

-Who knew that the little Barbie earrings from the 1960s would cause so much trouble if left in the ears of the dolls for, oh, say 30, 40, or 50 ears?
+Who knew that the little Barbie earrings from the 1960s would cause so much trouble if left in the ears of the dolls for, oh, say 30, 40, or 50 years?
 Well, those little earrings do cause a heap of trouble.
-The metal in the earring posts has interacted with the vinyl of the dolls and turned many ears and even sides of Barbie faces green.
+The metal in the earring posts has interacted with the vinyl of the dolls and turned many ears, and even sides of Barbie faces green.
 Hence, the name for the condition is green ear.
 To repair Green Ear, you'll need a product from Twin Pines of Maine called Remov-Zit, plus some time and patience for application and re-application of the product until the green ear is gone.

 Plastics Over Metal

 There is no known cure for this problem—metal inside of a doll limb will cause green marks in the plastic.
 You can see this effect in many Dawn dolls from the 1970s, on the knees of the dolls.

 Many collectors successfully use regular shampoo (baby shampoo is good) and conditioner to shampoo a Barbie--some people also successfully wash with mild, regular soaps such as Joy, then use fabric conditioners such as Downy to soften and detangle hair.
 However, some collectors have also reported that Downey will fade the hair color on certain Skippers and Twist and Turn dolls.
 In any event, if you use a fabric softener on doll hair, make sure it is dye free, and dilute it.